Share article Healthy Snacks for Kids on:

 Back-to-school season is here!
 Instead of reaching for cookies or chips as an afterschool snack, fuel your hungry students with options that will earn you an A+.
-Below are four recipes created by registered dietitians that won’t add too much homework to your afternoon.
+Below are four recipes for fun healthy kids snacks, created by registered dietitians, that won’t add too much homework to your afternoon.
 And you’ll earn bonus points with even the pickiest snackers!

 Recipe by Karman Meyer, RDN, with The Nutrition Adventure